waocats/crabgo/src/doc/man/includes/options-targets.md

 Note that `--bin`, `--example`, `--test` and `--bench` flags also support common Unix glob patterns like `*`, `?` and `[]`.
-However, to avoid your shell accidentally expanding glob patterns before Cargo handles them, you must use single quotes or double quotes around each glob pattern.
+However, to avoid your shell accidentally expanding glob patterns before Crabgo handles them, you must use single quotes or double quotes around each glob pattern.

 {{#options}}